YangKCLab/social-media-analysis/docs/index.md

 This website contains the learning materials for the course.
 All notebooks in this course can be opened in Google Colab for interactive execution.
 Look for the "Open in Colab" buttons throughout the materials.

+Here is a list of the relevant materials for the course:

-Please refer to xx for the list of research papers.
+- Please refer to [Research Papers](papers.md) for the list of research papers.
-Please refer to xx for the instructions on the project assignments.
+- Please refer to [Project Assignment](project.md) for the instructions on the project assignments.
+- Please refer to [Resources](resources.md) for the list of useful resources.

 ## Course offering